Least Squares Estimation of a Quasiconvex Regression Function: The quasiconvex-decreasing regression problem

-\begin{myrem}[A note on quasiconvex and increasing LSE] Suppose now that $\varphi$ is known to be quasiconvex and \textit{increasing}.
+Suppose now that $\varphi$ is known to be quasiconvex and \textit{increasing}.
 All the above discussions and results will go through with only minor modifications.
 Let In this case, we define the set $\mathcal{L}'(\mathcal{X})$ as:

 where for any $\boldsymbol X\in \R^d$ and $A\subset \R^d$, $\boldsymbol X_\dagger$ and $A_\dagger$ denote their lower orthants and are defined as respectively.
 The primary characterization of the set $\mathcal{Q}'$ becomes